 According to Back, the data also shows professionals are prioritizing flexibility in the wake of COVID-19 — and they aren't afraid to make big changes to achieve a healthy work-life balance.

-“We found that in the candidate-driven job market, which arose during the pandemic and as a result of 2021's Great Resignation, employees will continue seeking flexible, remote, and hybrid job options.
-And they aren't afraid to quit if employers cannot or will not deliver,” Back said.
-“So if companies want to remain competitive in the future and retain their workers, they must approach work with a remote-first mindset."
+"We found that in the candidate-driven job market, which arose during the pandemic and as a result of 2021's Great Resignation, employees will continue seeking flexible, remote, and hybrid job options.
+And they aren't afraid to quit if employees cannot or will not deliver," Back said.
+"So if companies want to remain competitive in the future and retain their workers, they must approach work with a remote-first mindset."

 To learn more about Virtual Vocations and view the company's full analysis, visit: https://www.virtualvocations.com/blog/annual-statistical-remote-work-reports/the-permanent-state-of-remote-work/